penumbra/jaxb/README.md

 ## Process
 The JAXB compiler xjc was used to generate Java source files from ''books.xsd'':

- o Books.java
+ + Books.java - represents a collection of BookType instances

- o BookType.java
+ + BookType.java - represents a book (isbn, name, authors, etc)

- o BookCategoryType.java
+ + BookCategoryType.java - an enumerated list to represent a book's category

- o ObjectFactory.java
+ + ObjectFactory.java - used to genereate instances of all of the above clases

 An ant build.xml supports the Java code generation and compilation.